samuelkarani/42-intermediate-exams/README.md

-The questions are in subject.txt files
+Questions are in the subject.txt files inside each folder

 ### Level 00
   - count_of_2